kwasniew/source/README.md

 * the version bump may meed to go through the PR with auto approval on success
 * yarn upgrade unleash-server --latest

+Test:
+* build failure should stop the build
+* sync should trigger publish
+* how to trigger sync?
+* publish repo1 -> sync repo2 -> publish repo2